 My work has been published in scientific journals such as Journal of Personality and Social Psychology, Journal of Family Psychology, Cultural Diversity and Ethnic Minority Psychology, Journal of Cross-Cultural Psychology, Asian American Journal of Psychology, Journal of Social and Clinical Psychology, and Journal of Occupational Health Psychology.
 In 2016, I was honored with the Early Career Award for Distinguished Contribution to Science from the Asian American Psychological Association.
 In 2017, I was honored with the Early Career Award for Distinguished Contributions in Research from the American Psychological Association Minority Fellowship Program.

-I have been an Assistant Professor in the Department of Psychology at Haverford College since 2012, and I am a licensed clinical psychologist in the state of Pennsylvania (PS017847).
+I have been in the Department of Psychology at Haverford College since 2012, and I am a licensed clinical psychologist in the state of Pennsylvania (PS017847).
 I currently have a small clinical practice at Bryn Mawr Psychological Associates.
 I received my BA in Psychology and Anthropology from Barnard College, and my MA and PhD in Clinical Psychology from UCLA.
 I completed my predoctoral clinical internship at the West Los Angeles VA Medical Center, and my postdoctoral clinical residency at the Center for Cognitive Therapy in the Department of Psychiatry at University of Pennsylvania.

 In my spare time, I enjoy tea and a good book, trying new foods, and spending time with my husband and my three beautiful children.